apache/pulsar/site2/docs/concepts-messaging.md

 ```

-When creating a DLQ topic, there is no subscription by default, so if you don't subscribe to this topic in time, you may lose some messages in the DLQ.
-You can specify the `initSubscriptionName` to make it automatically create the initial subscription on the DLQ.
+By default, there is no subscription during a DLQ topic creation.
+Without a just-in-time subscription to the DLQ topic, you may lose messages.
+To automatically create the initial subscription for the DLQ, you can specify the initSubscriptionName parameter.

 ```java
 Consumer<byte[]> consumer = pulsarClient.newConsumer(Schema.BYTES)